 - 8.1 Volunteers are required to treat data and information that they come into contact in the course of their volunteering with confidentiality and within relevant data protection legislation.
-If appropriate Managers should ensure that volunteers understand and agree to comply with the Council's Information Compliance Policy and associated standards and procedures for the handling and security of information.
-Links can be found at www.warwickshire.gov.uk/imdataprotection.
-A breach of these will be regarded as serious. - 8.2 Volunteers are required to provide such personal data about themselves as are necessary to maintain contact including name, address and relevant contact details, and other data necessary to meet safeguarding requirements and other reasonable requirements of the Council.
+Managers should ensure that volunteers are aware of the Council's Information Security Policy, which can be found on the Intranet at Staff Members > Information Security. - 8.2 Volunteers are required to provide such personal data about themselves as are necessary to maintain contact including name, address and relevant contact details, and other data necessary to meet safeguarding requirements and other reasonable requirements of the Council.
 Such data will be stored confidentially and within relevant data protection legislation.